prometheus/client_ruby/README.md

 For almost all other cases, you'd leave the default (`SUM`).
 More on this on the *Aggregation* section below.

-Other custom stores may also accept extra parameters besides `:aggregation`.
+Custom stores may also accept extra parameters besides `:aggregation`.
 See the documentation of each store for more details.

 ### Built-in stores